-- An exception is thrown at query time.
+- Access failure — the driver cannot read the value at all and an exception is thrown at query time.

 CREATE TABLE SQLUser.Employee (